gumstix/yocto-manifest/README.md

 ***
 **Note:**
 You can use the **-b** switch to specify the branch of the repository to use.
-We develop on the guaranteed-to-break **dev** branch.
-Most people should use the **master** branch, which should at least compile.
+We develop on the guaranteed-to-break **morty** branch.
+Most people should use the **fido** branch, which should at least compile.

 The **-m** switch selects the manifest file (default is *default.xml*).
-Our default.xml on **master** is designed to be stable as it *pins* particular commits.
+Our default.xml on **fido** is designed to be stable as it *pins* particular commits.

 To test out the bleeding edge, type:

-    $ repo init -u git://github.com/gumstix/yocto-manifest.git -b dev
+    $ repo init -u git://github.com/gumstix/yocto-manifest.git -b morty
     $ repo sync

 Note that the default settings for bblayers.conf and local.conf may change